wlach/eideticker/README.md

 creating/copying an HTML page of your choice, adding the relevant JavaScript code to start/stop the test as appropriate, and then making an actions.json file with whatever actions you want to simulate during the test.

+The JavaScript code is encapsulated in the file: `src/tests/js/eideticker.js`.
+Much of the code in there is just used by the harness.
+From the point of view of an Eideticker test, you really just need to call the "finish" method, which we use to trigger the end of a capture.

+Creating actions for use during a test (and making sure they get called) is somewhat more involved, but not much.
+Alongside the various HTML/JS/Image files that correspond to your page, you also want to create an `actions.json` file that indicates what you want to happen during the test.
+Here's an example:

+    {
+      "default": {
+        "LG-P999": [
+          ["scroll_down", 4],
+          ["sleep", 5]
+        ],
+        "Galaxy Nexus": [
+          ["scroll_down", 7, 3],
+          ["sleep", "4"]
+        ]
+      }
+    }

+As you can see, this is basically a dictionary of dictionaries.
+The top-level is a dictionary of action sets.
+Normally you just have one, default, but you can add more in case you want to have multiple tests with different types of actions (the New York Times test, in `src/tests/ep1/nytimes` would be an exmaple of this).

+The next level down is a dictionary of actions corresponding to different models of phone (as determined by the `ro.product.model` property of Android).
+This is because different types of phones have different input properties (screen sizes, operating system versions, etc.).
+The set of actions is an array of arrays.
+Each action array corresponds to a single action performed during a test.
+As of this writing, there are four possible
+actions:

+*sleep* <secs>

+This action simply sleeps for the corresponding number of seconds (typically used to allow something to complete in the capture before possibly performing other actions)

+*scroll_down* <number of times> [number of steps]

+Triggers a scroll down the specified number of times.
+Optionally pass the number of steps parameter to make the action go slower is faster (lower=faster, default is 10).

+*scroll_up* <number of times> [number of steps]

+Triggers a scroll up the specified number of times.
+Optionally pass the number of steps parameter to make the action go slower is faster (lower=faster, default is 10).

+*double_tap* <x coordinate> <y coordinate>

+Triggers two tap events in succession, at the specified x and y coordinates (this is designed to allow zooming into a web page).

+--

+Triggering these actions requires posting to the JSON API endpoint on the eideticker desktop machine running the test.
+This is typically done as follows (using jQuery):

+    $.post('/api/captures/input', { 'commands': 'default' },
+           function() {
+               Eideticker.finish();
+           });

+Obviously you should replace "default" in the above example with the set of commands that you actually want to run.